 Ambon is part of the famous Spice Islands, which were hugely popular with European traders of the 16th - 19th centuries.
 Located in the heart of eastern Indonesia, Ambon is a truly special place for scuba diving.
 At the beginning of the 21st century, there were violent political troubles which caused the island to be closed to foreigners for a couple of years, and this has only gone to help the quality diving on offer there.
-Now, 12 years after the reopening of Ambon to tourism, the infrastructure is at a good level for divers who want a certain amount of creature comforts and convenience without being on the main tourist route, and therefore enjoying dive sites which have very few divers.
-Getting there and staying on the island is easy enough, but most diving visitors do so by liveaboard cruise that is most likely based in Raja Ampat, West Papua.
-However, those who want to enjoy day trip diving at Ambon can do so from a number of dive resorts on the island itself as well as on the much larger island of Maluku just a few kilometres north.
+Now, 12 years after the reopening of Ambon to tourism, the infrastructure is at a good level for divers who want a certain amount of creature comforts and convenience without being on the main tourist route and therefore enjoying dive sites which have very few divers.
+Getting there and staying on the island is easy enough, but most diving visitors do so by a liveaboard cruise that most likely starts or finishes in Raja Ampat, West Papua as part of a 'crossing trip'.
+These usually cross the Banda Sea as seasons change.
+However, those who want to enjoy day trip diving at Ambon can do so from a number of dive resorts on the island.

-The diving season is open all year round, but the area is affected by two monsoons, and can be very unpredictable and often opposite to the rest of the country.
-March & April, and the final four months of the year tend to be the best and most popular, though.
+The diving season is open all year round, but the area is affected by two monsoons and can be very unpredictable and often opposite to the rest of the country.
+March & April and the final four months of the year tend to be the best and most popular.

 Although it appears to be a million miles from anywhere, Ambon has its own airport, and there’s also one on Maluku Island as well.
-Flights come in several times per day from a range of airports within Indonesia, and are much more reasonably priced than many would first presume.
+Flights come in several times per day from a range of airports within Indonesia, and are much more reasonably priced than you might think.